Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-yubihsm-auth/commands/get-management-key-retries.md

 # Get management key retries

 Get the number of retries remaining for the management key.

-When supplying the management key for an operation, there is a limit of 8 retries before the application is locked and must be completely reset.
-Supplying the correct management key before the application is locked will reset the retry counter to 8.
+Some operations require authentication with the management key (such as adding and deleting credentials).
+There is a limit of 8 attempts to authenticate with the management key before the management key is blocked.
+Once the management key is blocked, the application itself must be reset before authentication can be attempted again.
+To reset the application, see [ResetApplicationCommand](xref:YubiHsmAuthCmdResetApplication).
+Supplying the correct management key before the management key is blocked will reset the retry counter to 8.

 ## Available